DogEggz01/PowerfulOar/README.md

 ## Compatibility
 - Radrefinement food/water slider: Will use this mod's value as base. you can reduce it furthur with slider.
 - Row continually: Still apply this mod's force and speed limit value.
+Paddling animation will be vanilla one instead of radrefinement one.

 Prefeb used: 169, 666